Case Details

 What Were the Facts of This Case?

-The accused, Chin Swee Chung, was a 45-year-old Singapore Permanent Resident who lived with his wife, Ms Yik, their children, and his mother in a Housing and Development Board unit in Pasir Ris Street 72.
-At the material time, the accused and Ms Yik were still married (they later divorced in early 2014).
-The domestic maid, Ms Khin, was a Myanmar national who had been employed by the family since July 2013.
-Her duties were general chores, and she worked under instructions primarily from Ms Yik.
-She had a room within the unit to sleep in; notably, the sleeping area had no door and was separated from the living room only by curtains.
+The accused, Chin Swee Chung, was a 45-year-old Singapore permanent resident.
+At the material time, he lived with his wife, Ms Yik, his children, and his mother in a unit at Blk [xx] Pasir Ris Street 72.
+The accused worked in an alcohol distribution company and testified that he went drinking frequently to entertain clients.
+The domestic maid, Ms Khin, is a Myanmar national.
+She began working for the family in July 2013 as a domestic maid, receiving instructions primarily from Ms Yik.
+Ms Khin slept in a room within the unit separated from the living room by curtains and without a door.

 What Were the Key Legal Issues?

-The central legal issue was whether the prosecution proved beyond a reasonable doubt that the accused committed rape under s 375(1)(a) of the Penal Code on both occasions.
-Under s 375(1)(a), rape is committed when a man has sexual intercourse with a woman “without her consent” and the act involves penile-vaginal penetration.
-Accordingly, the prosecution had to establish both penetration and lack of consent.
+The central legal issue was whether the prosecution proved beyond a reasonable doubt that Ms Khin did not consent to the penile-vaginal intercourse on both occasions.
+Under s 375(1)(a) of the Penal Code, rape is committed when a man has sexual intercourse with a woman “without her consent” and the act involves penetration of the vagina by the man’s penis.
+The prosecution therefore had to establish both the fact of penetration and the absence of consent.

 How Did the Court Analyse the Issues?